AntonioOnwu/Stock-Sentiment-Analyzer/README.md

 ## Description

-This is a web application that scrapes reddit for trending stocks and then performs sentiment analysis on them.
+This is a web application that rates stocks by web scrapping and performing sentiment analysis on the comments they appear in.
 #### Technologies

 - React js